dogsheep/google-takeout-to-sqlite/README.md

 ## Location History

-Your location history records latitude, longitude and timestame for where Google has tracked your location.
+Your location history records latitude, longitude and timestamp for where Google has tracked your location.
 You can import it using this command:

     $ google-takeout-to-sqlite location-history takeout.db ~/Downloads/takeout-20190530.zip